pytorch/pytorch/aten/src/ATen/native/README.md

 will be automatically differentiated!
 This can be the case if the function implementation only calls other operations which are themselves differentiable.
 In this case, you don't have to write an entry in `tools/autograd/derivatives.yaml`.

+### Will this function be exposed to python?
+What are the namespaces?

+We don't generate python bindings for all functions.
+There're certain patterns in function name that we skip in python binding generation, e.g. `*_backward`.
+Check `tools/autograd/gen_python_functions.py` for the latest rules.

+The generated bindings are either exposed as methods on python_variable or functions on torch._C._nn object(marked with `python_module: nn`).

 ### Can it handle being passed Variables?